 As we celebrate this season, and as we prepare to celebrate on that special day, let me encourage you to make sure that you are celebrating Him and His birth with your family.
 Take the opportunity to attend church together (note the opportuni-ties in this newsletter).
 By doing that, you can help to ensure that your heart stays focused on what really matters during this busy time of year.
 It’s all about the baby!

-It’s the New Year and yet the same need always confronts us as believers, namely our need to become more like Jesus.
-In the early church there was such a close tie to Jesus that in Antioch his followers were called “Christians” for the first time.
+2019 IS JUST AROUND THE CORNER!
+As we approach the New Year, it’s funny how the same need always confronts us as believers, namely our need to become more like Jesus.
+In the early church there was such a close tie to Jesus that in Antioch His followers were called “Christians” for the first time.
 They were so in love with Him that He was in their lives and on their lips wherever they went in their world.

 There’s an old saying that goes “changed lives change lives.”
 I think this is the reason the early church has such an amazing impact on their world.
 Having been changed by Jesus, they changed the world one person at a time.
 Do we really want to see people of Lincoln Parish experience revival?
 If we do, we must make the commitment to personal spiritual transformation.
 Eugene Peterson is right when he says that “discipleship is a long obedience in the same direction.”
 That direction is toward Jesus this and every year.

 Merry Christmas and Happy New Year from the Smarts.
 We love you with the love of the Lord!